iotaledger/wasp/documentation/docs/contract_core/root.md

 The `root` contract provides the following functions:

 - It is the first smart contract deployed on the chain.
-It initializes the state of the chain.
+It receives the `initialize` request and which the state of the chain.
 Part of the state initialization is deployment of all other core contracts.

-- It functions as a smart contract factory for the chain: it deploys other smart contracts and maintains an on-chain registry of smart contracts in its state.
+- It functions as a smart contract factory for the chain: upon request, it deploys other smart contracts and maintains an on-chain registry of smart contracts in its state.

 - It manages chain ownership.
 The _chain owner_ is a special `agentID`